jmpsec/osctrl/README.md

 - 🖥️ Open a read-only, shell-like node console backed by osquery
 - 🗃️ Browse node files through accelerated, permission-checked osquery requests
 - 🗂️ Carve files and directories
+- 🔔 Alert on log matches and node state, delivered to webhook or email channels
 - 🧭 Track node posture, GeoIP country metadata, and node activity in the modern UI
 - ⚙️ Scale from **hundreds to hundreds of thousands of nodes**